 “Boards have to set up the right incentives and hold CEOs accountable for value creation and positive shareholder outcomes.”

-As we dig deeper into this misalignment, expect to see from PwC, additional perspectives on the workforce of the future, the digital transition, the energy transition and ESG, and more in the coming months.
+As we dig deeper into this misalignment, PwC will provide additional perspectives on the workforce transformation, the digital transition, the energy transition, ESG and more in the coming months.